 Koenigsegg Logo

 Koenigsegg Emblem

 Many car brands use heraldic shields for visual identification.
 But for Koenigsegg, this symbol has a special meaning because it once belonged to the company’s founder’s ancestors.
-At the same time, the traditional crest has a modern aesthetic: a three-dimensional pattern of multicolored rhombuses and a stylish monogram of the letters KCC.
+At the same time, the traditional crest features a modern aesthetic, characterized by a three-dimensional pattern of multicolored rhombuses and a stylish monogram of the letters KCC.
 The full brand name is not included on the shield.
 Christian von Koenigsegg and Jacob Laftman hoped the emblem would be recognizable enough to be associated with only one automaker.

+Koenigsegg Logo